hmntsharma/draft-hmntsharma-grow-bmp-over-tls/draft-hmntsharma-grow-bmp-over-tls.md

 The BMP over TLS (BMPS) is RECOMMENDED as an alternative mechanism to safeguard BMP sessions in scenarios where alternative protections like IPSec may not be feasible or deployed.

+# Implementation Status

+This section is to be removed fron the final draft before publishing as an RFC.

+This section records the progress of a working implementation of BMP over TLS by creating a fork of the original implementation of [GoBMP] {{ https://github.com/sbezverk/gobmp }} here at [Forked-GoBMP ]{{ https://github.com/asadarafat/gobmp }}.

+The objective of this section is to assist IETF in the decision process, to progress this draft to an RFC.

+There is a wiki section [Validating BMP‐over‐TLS with GoBMP and GoBGP] {{ https://github.com/asadarafat/gobmp/wiki/Validating-BMP%E2%80%90over%E2%80%90TLS-with-GoBMP-and-GoBGP }} in the same github repository, with a detailed walktrhough and a recorded demo, which is intented to be used as a proof of concept and validation testing.

 # Security Considerations